TeachersFirst's Audio Books

 Grades1 to 12

 In the ClassroomThis site is helpful for many subjects and grade levels.
 Have students use this website when they have to memorize poetry, the Gettysburg Address, or the Declaration of Independence.
 ESL and ELL students and many learning support students will benefit from the option of "reading" in multi-media format.
 Use the audio stories with younger students for listening skills.
 During a poetry unit, why not have students choose one of the poems to read and listen to?
 Have the students analyze and write in their journal about what they think the poem means.
+Replace paper journals by using a blog tool like Edublog, reviewed here.
 Then have the students share the original poem and their own opinions with the class, making this activity a listening, reading, writing, and speaking lesson.
-If you are into podcasting, encourage students to create some of their own poetry readings with commentary.
+If you are into podcasting, enhance learning by encouraging students to create some of their own poetry readings with commentary.

 GradesK to 5